 - Providing respite service as outlined in the letter of agreement with NIAAA. - Providing service up to the amount authorized. - Providing service to eligible individuals.
-NIAAA will confirm eligibility in a letter of confirmation. - Billing NIAAA on the agency's billing form or NIAAA Request for Payment Form, including a copy of the agency timesheet as proof of service provided. - Assuring compliance with all applicable federal, state, and local regulations including licenses where required.
+NIAAA will confirm eligibility in a letter of confirmation. - Billing NIAAA on the agency's billing form, including a copy of the agency timesheet as proof of service provided. - Assuring compliance with all applicable federal, state, and local regulations including licenses where required.
 Maintaining all records, case notes or other information on persons served under this agreement in a confidential manner and protecting from unauthorized disclosure.
-All records, information and documentation generated must be kept for a minimum of three (3) years following the termination of the agreement
+All records, information and documentation generated must be kept for a minimum of three (3) years following the termination of the agreement.